Beijing Forestry University: History

 Beijing Forestry University was founded as the Forestry Department of the Imperial University of Peking in 1902.
-In 1952 it had become an institute and was renamed to Beijing Institute of Forestry.
+In 1952 it became an institute and was renamed to Beijing Institute of Forestry.
 In 1985 it was renamed to Beijing Forestry University and focused on a wide range of new subjects including Electronics, Computer Science, Psychology and Economics.
 BFU has 14 schools providing more than 60 undergraduate programs, 120 postgraduate programs and 40 Ph.D. programs.